Robot Face

 <|°_°|> (also known as Robot Face or Robot) is the third studio album by the French electro swing group Caravan Palace, released on 16 October 2015.

 Track listing

 The animated music video for "Lone Digger" (audio muted due to copyright restrictions).

-As of May 2024, the song "Lone Digger" was certified Platinum by RIAA.
+The single "Lone Digger" was certified Platinum by RIAA in May 2023.
 As of January 2024, the song's animated music video, which depicts a violent fight in a strip club staffed and patronized by various anthropomorphic animals, has over 400 million views on YouTube.
 The song was also featured in the 2022 Disney movie Strange World.